mackenziekbrooks/humanities-data/docs/data.md

 Pet3,Hobbes,Dog,Hound
 ```

 The CSV format reduces file size, simplifies the content, and keeps the file from being dependent on proprietary software like Excel.
 Fortunately, you don't have to construct your data with commas.
 Applications like Excel or Google Sheets will let you save or export your file with the file extension `.csv`.
 It's a good habit to get into when working with data.
-You might also see `.tsv` for tab separated values.
+You might also see `.tsv` for tab separated values, in which the spaces we see when we hit the tab button function as a single character.

 ### Relational data